mkuriki1990/beyond-RGB/README.md

 - Google Earth Engine (code editor, NASA's Landasat9 data);
 - Google Cloud Storage (subscription required).

-**Notes:**
+**Notes on maptiles storage:**
-For the best of our knowledge, if we want to make map tiles, we have to save the maps into GCS which requires a paid subscription.
+If we want to make map tiles, we have to save the maps into GCS which requires a paid subscription.
 Under GCS, a `bucket`, from where the map tiles will be stored needs to be created and be granted public permissions.
 The map tiles can be used to overlay other web map visualization tools such as Leaflet.
 You just have to open one of the tiles and copy its URL.